What To Do To Get Vaccine

 What To Do During Coronavirus Pandemic

 To keep our athletes & others safe, please continue to social distance and wear a mask when indoors in public.
 Get your vaccine.
-We want to all stay healthy until the vaccine is widely distributed and we can once again start playing SPORTS and seeing our friends and relatives.
-S4EA has opened our outdoor summer sports since the beginning of July 2021.
+We want to all stay healthy until the vaccine is widely distributed and we can play SPORTS and see our friends and relatives.
+S4EA opened our outdoor sports this past summer & have also opened our indoor sports.
 Click on Sports for updates!

-What We Know About the Delta Variant So Far
+What We Know About the Delta & Omicron Variants So Far

-You’ve probably heard by now about the Delta variant, a highly contagious strain of COVID-19.
-In just a few months, it has quickly become the dominant variant in the United States — and it’s causing a national rise in new infections and hospitalizations.
+You’ve probably heard by now about the Delta & Omicron variants, highly contagious strains of COVID-19.
+In just a few months, it has quickly become the dominant variants in the United States — and it’s causing a national rise in new infections and hospitalizations.

-7 things you need to know about the Delta variant and staying protected.
+7 things you need to know about the variants and staying protected.

-Unvaccinated people are at higher risk of getting COVID-19 now than they were before Delta appeared.
+Unvaccinated people are at higher risk of getting COVID-19 now than they were before the variants appeared.

-More young people are getting sick with Delta compared with earlier variants.
+More young people are getting sick compared with earlier variants.

-Delta variant symptoms are the same as other versions of COVID-19.
-However, Delta may be causing people to get sicker faster, including young people.
+Delta & Omicron variant symptoms are the same as other versions of COVID-19.
+However, they may be causing people to get sicker faster, including young people.

-The COVID-19 vaccine is the best way to protect yourself and others against Delta.
+The COVID-19 vaccine is the best way to protect yourself and others against Delta & Omicron variants.
 Even in the rare case that you do get infected, the vaccine will likely prevent you from becoming seriously ill.

-A small number of fully vaccinated people have become infected with the Delta variant.
+A small number of fully vaccinated people have become infected with these variants.
 Their symptoms tend to be mild, but it’s still possible to spread the virus to others.

-Fully vaccinated people don’t need a vaccine booster at this time — as recommended by the Centers for Disease Control and Prevention (CDC).
+Many fully vaccinated people can now receive a vaccine booster — as recommended by the Centers for Disease Control and Prevention (CDC).

 Everyone should continue wearing masks in crowded settings and public indoor spaces — including fully vaccinated people, especially in areas of high transmission.